seonghokLao/covid-identifier-for-ct-scans/README.md

 We ran our training for 10 epochs for 50 steps per epoch.
 We then saved the model with the least validation loss throughout training.

 #### Fine Tuning:
 We changed the parameters of the optimizer and repeated the training for 10 epochs each.
 After the training, we got the following results and compared the validation loss and validation accuracy of each training.
+(We plot the most optimal result of each training in the following table.)

 | Learning Rate |	Beta_1	| Beta_2	| Epsilon |	Decay |	Epoch#	| Loss |	Accuracy	| Val_loss |	Val_accuracy|
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |